Reindeer distribution: Porcupine caribou herd

 The Porcupine caribou herd is transnational and migratory.
 The herd is named after their birthing grounds, for example, the Porcupine River, which runs through a large part of the range of the Porcupine herd.
 Individual herds of migratory caribou once had over a million animals per herd and could take over ten days to cross the Yukon River, but these numbers dramatically declined with habitat disturbance and degradation.
 Though numbers fluctuate, the herd comprises approximately 169,000 animals (based on a July 2010 photocensus).
-The Porcupine herd's annual migrations of 1,500 miles are among the longest of any terrestrial mammal.
-Its range spans approximately 260,000 km2, from Aklavik, Northwest Territories to Dawson City, Yukon to Kaktovik, Alaska on the Beaufort Sea.
-The Porcupine caribou (R. tarandus groenlandicus (originally named Tarandus rangifer ogilviensis Millais 1915 after the Ogilvie Mountains, their Yukon winter range; see Reindeer: Taxonomy) has a vast range that includes northeastern Alaska and the Yukon and is therefore cooperatively managed by government agencies and aboriginal peoples from both countries.
+The Porcupine herd's annual migrations of 1500 mi are among the longest of any terrestrial mammal.
+Its range spans approximately 260000 km2, from Aklavik, Northwest Territories to Dawson City, Yukon to Kaktovik, Alaska on the Beaufort Sea.
+The Porcupine caribou (R. tarandus groenlandicus—originally named Tarandus rangifer ogilviensis Millais 1915 after the Ogilvie Mountains, their Yukon winter range; has a vast range that includes northeastern Alaska and the Yukon and is therefore cooperatively managed by government agencies and aboriginal peoples from both countries.
 The Gwich'in people followed the Porcupine herd—their primary source of food, tools, and clothing—for thousands of years—according to oral tradition, for as long as 20,000 years.
 They continued their nomadic lifestyle until the 1870s.
 This herd is also traditional food for the Inupiat, the Inuvialuit, the Hän, and the Northern Tutchone.
 There is currently controversy over whether possible future oil drilling on the coastal plains of the Arctic National Wildlife Refuge, encompassing much of the Porcupine caribou calving grounds, will have a severe negative impact on the caribou population or whether the caribou population will grow.

 Unlike many other barren-ground caribou, the Porcupine caribou is stable at relatively high numbers, but the 2013 photo census was not counted by January 2014.
 The peak population in 1989 of 178,000 animals was followed by a decline by 2001 to 123,000.
 By 2010, it recovered to 169,000.

 Many Gwich'in people, who depend on the Porcupine herd, still follow traditional caribou management practices that include a 1981 prohibition against selling caribou meat and limits on the number of caribou to be taken per hunting trip.